WooCommerce module overview

 Display multiple products, all or a subset

-To display multiples products (all or a subset), drag a WooCommerce module into your page layout and in the Layout field choose Multiple products.
+To display multiple products (all or a subset), drag a WooCommerce module into your page layout and in the Layout field choose Multiple products.

 To display the entire set of products: